arucard21/pwa-research/README.md

 # pwa-research
-Some research on creating Progressive Web Apps
+Some research on creating Progressive Web Apps.